 The Vendor shall not allow any Subcontractor to commence work until the Subcontractor has equivalent insurance.
 The failure of the State to require a COI, or the failure of the Vendor to provide a COI or require subcontractor insurance shall not limit, relieve, or decrease the liability of the Vendor hereunder.

-In the event that any policy written on a claims-made basis terminates or is canceled during the term of the contract or within (number) (XX) (recommended term is one to three years) years of termination or expiration of the contract, the Vendor shall obtain an extended discovery or reporting period, or a new insurance policy, providing coverage required by this contract for the term of the contract and (number) (XX) years following termination or expiration of the contract.
+In the event that any policy written on a claims-made basis terminates or is canceled during the term of the contract or within (one) (1) years of termination or expiration of the contract, the Vendor shall obtain an extended discovery or reporting period, or a new insurance policy, providing coverage required by this contract for the term of the contract and (one) (1) years following termination or expiration of the contract.

 If by the terms of any insurance a mandatory deductible is required, or if the Vendor elects to increase the mandatory deductible amount, the Vendor shall be responsible for payment of the amount of the deductible in the event of a paid claim.